set-soft/seconohe/README.md

 Note that this tries to offload the model even if the inference fails.
 Avoiding the classic VRAM waste after a fail.

+`get_pytorch_memory_usage_str` is used to get a string with the memory usage.

+`TorchProfile` can be used to measure the time and VRAM consumed by a CUDA task.

 ### &#x0001F39B;&#xFE0F; Changing Widget Values